EPCCed/eidf-docs/docs/services/gpuservice/training/L5_devspace.md

 - Automatically syncing files between your local repository (on your VM) and the DevSpace managed containers (but not big data).
 - Capturing services logic (e.g. a Dask/Ray cluster) for reuse.

+**Disclaimers**

 Although DevSpace automates the configuration and deployment process, you will still need to specify and parameterise yaml manifests or helm charts for specific services and pods that you require.

 This guide aims to help you get started with DevSpace but it is not a comprehensive guide or configuration manual.
 You can discover more about how to configure DevSpace from the [documentation](https://www.devspace.sh/docs/getting-started/introduction).

+DevSpace uses Kubernetes deployments rather than Jobs.
+This means that when you submit requests to the cluster via DevSpace, the consumed resources will come out of our project allocation.
+However, the resources do not interact with the `kueue` service for K8s batch jobs.
+If you share resources with other users in your project you might need to internally discuss how best to balance different demands between using `kueue` and DevSpace interactive sessions.

 ## Install DevSpace to your VM